Nayan-Chaturvedi/ChaiAurCode/README.md

     - false == '' ➜ true
     - 0 == '' ➜ true
     - && || are called logical operator

+	Falsy values = false, 0, BigInt, "", null, undefined, NAN Truthy values = "0", 'false', " ",[], {}, function(){}	// empty function

   #### Nullish Coalescing Operator (??)

   - Need to focus on Null and undefined values
-  - ?? it will check the safty value, based on null or undefined it will assign some other value
+  - ?? it will check the safety value, based on null or undefined it will assign some other value
   - While using ?? operator twice, it will take the 1st assigned value, Example: null ??
 10 ??
 10 ➜ output: 10
   - ?? is basically used to handle errors
   - nullish and null operator are 2 different thing
-  - Ternary operator: it is short cut of writing if else statement
+  - Ternary operator: it is short cut of writing if-else statement
   - Syntax: condition ? true : false

 <hr/>